 Your employees are your assets.
-Take some time to acknowledge their hard work and the efforts they put in on a regular basis to make sure the organization achieves success year over year.
+Take some time to acknowledge their hard work and the efforts they put in regularly to ensure the organization achieves success year after year.
 In some organizations, they get together on Fridays to give a shoutout to an employee who has been exceptional with work over that particular week.

 Some might argue and say it is an extravagant use of the organization’s time and resources.
 But I feel a little good deed can take you far.
-Your employees value the simplest gesture, it doesn’t have to be as grand as buying them a new car (although I know organizations who go that extra mile), a simple trophy or winner badge handed to them will make their day.
+Your employees value the simplest gesture.
+It doesn’t have to be as grand as buying them a new car (although I know organizations that go that extra mile).
+A simple trophy or winner badge handed to them will make their day.

-When working on improving employee experience it is important you know the greatest resource that we talking about here are the employees.
-Take frequent employee feedback, as them what is working and what’s not working.
+When working on improving employee experience, you must know the greatest resource we are talking about here are the employees.
+Take frequent employee feedback, asking them what is working and what’s not.

-Keep a tab on the pulse of the organization, see how your organization is evolving.
-Meet with your employees outside the four walls of the office, encourage your managers to talk to the employees in a more informal setup.
+Keep a tab on the pulse of the organization, and see how your organization is evolving.
+Meet with your employees outside the office’s four walls, and encourage your managers to talk to them more formally.
 Give your employees the confidence their feedback is valuable and will not be used against them.

-Collecting feedback is not enough, you need to be intentional about it.
-Sometimes employee experience is improving upon the things that your company is already doing well.
-Other days it is about addressing issues or redesigning the experience altogether.
+Collecting feedback is not enough.
+You need to be intentional about it.
+Sometimes implement an employee experience to improve upon the things your company is already doing well.
+On other days it is about addressing issues or redesigning the experience altogether.

-Whatever you decide to do make sure you implement the feedback.
-Don’t just collect feedback because other organizations are doing it, remember no two organizations can be identical.
-You will need to do things differently for your organization in order to achieve success.
+Whatever you decide to do, make sure you implement the feedback.
+Don’t just collect feedback because other organizations are doing it.
+Remember, no two organizations can be identical.
+You will need to do things differently for your organization to succeed.

 Nobody likes to keep speculating.
 As an organization, your first step to achieving effective communication is communicating on a regular basis.
 There are many tools in the market that facilitate business communication.

-Invest in some of these good tools and software which will enable you to regularly communicate with the entire organization.
-Make your managers responsible, ask them to speak to their teams, send out company information on email, if you are multi-locational make sure to conduct weekly meetings that involve the entire organization.
+Invest in some of these good tools and software, which will enable you to communicate with the entire organization regularly.
+Make your managers responsible, ask them to speak to their teams, and email company information.
+If you are multi-locational, conduct weekly meetings involving the entire organization.